UNINETTSigma2/documentation/olivia_pilot_period_docs/olivia_pytorch.md

     Loads and preprocesses the Fashion-MNIST dataset.
     Args:
-        batch_size (int): Batch size for training and testing. train_subset_size (int): Number of training samples to use (default:10,000) which we used intially for testing purpose. test_subset_size (int): Number of testing samples to use (default: 10,000) which we used intially for testing purpose.
+        batch_size (int): Batch size for training and testing. train_subset_size (int): Number of training samples to use (default:10,000) which we used initially for testing purpose. test_subset_size (int): Number of testing samples to use (default: 10,000) which we used initially for testing purpose.
     Returns:
         train_loader, test_loader: Data loaders for training and testing.
     """